Inside Deck's Authentication System: What Developers Need to Know

 - Once authenticated, the session is preserved and the connection is saved to your user’s account.

-- Subsequent jobs such as FetchBalance or MakePayment can be triggered securely without re-authentication.
+- Subsequent jobs such as

 Final Takeaways for Developers

+- Reliable session management, built in.
 Managing sessions and tokens doesn’t have to be a headache.
-Deck provides long-lived access tokens and secure credential storage, so you can maintain access without compromising security.
+Deck provides long-lived access tokens and secure credential storage, helping you support a growing user base without sacrificing developer experience or setup time.

+- One API, total control.
 Running read and write jobs is simple.
-Call a single API with your token and provider ID to automate access to data, fast, secure, and scalable.
+Call a single API with your token and provider ID to automate access to data, fast, secure, and scalable, while teams keep full control of app orchestration and offload core authentication logic to Deck.
+Explore the full Deck platform to see how auth fits into the broader agent workflow.